OPC1

 for Spinal Cord Injury

-OPC1 has an extensive long-term safety profile and has been tested in two clinical trials to date: a five-patient Phase 1 safety trial in acute thoracic SCI, where all active subjects have been followed for at least 13 years; and a 25-patient Phase 1/2a multicenter dose-escalation trial in subacute cervical SCI, where all active subjects have been evaluated for at least 7 years.
-Long-term safety monitoring is ongoing for both studies, with no unexpected serious adverse events attributable to the OPC1 transplant being reported to date.
+OPC1 has an extensive long-term safety profile based on two clinical trials to date: a five-patient Phase 1 safety trial in acute thoracic SCI, where all active subjects have been followed for at least 14 years; and a 25-patient Phase 1/2a multicenter dose-escalation trial in subacute cervical SCI, where all active subjects have been evaluated for at least 8 years.
+OPC1 has received Regenerative Medicine Advanced Therapy (RMAT) designation and Orphan Drug designation from the U.S. Food and Drug Administration (FDA).

 Part 1